hackerDEpandas/pebbleTime/README.md

 ### Plot of Pebble Time data.

-The x-axis is in minutes, and the y-axis is in millions of dollars.
 The following plot was done on the 17th day of the live Pebble Time project.
-At about the 24000 minute (or the 17th day) Pebble Time had raised $ 18,235,853.27, which can be seen on the plot.
+At about the 24000 minute (or the 17th day) Pebble Time had raised $ 18,235,853.27, which can be seen on the plot. **NOTE** the x-axis is in minutes, and the y-axis is in millions of dollars.

 ![alt tag](http://i.imgur.com/L2vNY6t.png)